CTinRay/gis_signup_frontend/README.md

-# gis_signup_frontend
+# signup_frontend

 ## Abstract
-This is the front end of GIS signup system, working with IthacaCow's [backend system](https://github.com/IthacaCow/signup-sheet-backend).
+This is the front end of signup system, working with IthacaCow's [backend system](https://github.com/IthacaCow/signup-sheet-backend).

 *[Here is demo on github](http://ctinray.github.io/gis_signup_frontend/public/sheet.html#/all)*